-This is a film history course which begins with the films of the 1950's to current times.
-Offered in summer term only.
+This is a film history course which begins with the films of the 1970s thru to the modern era.
+Key films are used in the study of directors, actors, and the innovation of the modern film industry.

 THA 221 - Theatre History I (3)